callmerudy/batch4_diafoirus_mimic/README.md

 **This can take a while**, since it has to copy all the data to the container's system.

+*`NOTE` Sometimes, the process will exit with this message `ERROR: Service 'postgres' failed to build`.
+In that case, try re-launching the same command, as it can work with no problem the second time.*

 When it's done, the container should be up and running with a seeded postgres on port `5432`.
 You're now free to connect to it.

 If you want to connect to the database through the terminal keep reading, otherwise **congratulations, you are all set!**